mackelab/pyloric/README.md

 ```

 ### Flexible simulator
-For having more flexibility with the simulator (e.g. add Q10 values, different temperature, proctolin (warninig: untested!), or only a subset of membrane conductances), we also provide a more flexible interface.
+For having more flexibility with the simulator (e.g. add Q10 values, different temperature, or only a subset of membrane conductances), we also provide a more flexible interface.
 Use it as follows:
 ```
 from parameters import ParameterSet from pyloric import create_prior_general, simulate_general